xfeng01/xfeng01.github.io/src/content/about/main.md

 In RL, my interests span theoretical foundations, new algorithmic designs, and applications to complex optimization problems.
 In generative AI, my focus is on ODE-based generative models, where I seek to better understand their underlying theoretical principles and design new algorithms to improve both performance and efficiency.
 For LLMs, I am currently exploring diffusion-based language models and their potential integration with reinforcement learning.
+Previously, I worked on wireless communications, and I remain interested in exploring opportunities to apply AI methods to this domain.

 Feel free to contact me if you are interested in further discussion or potential collaboration.